Martins3/Martins3.github.io/docs/kernel/mm-shmem.md

 This is a very clean interface that is conceptually easy to understand but it does not help anonymous pages as there is no file backing.
 To keep this nice interface, Linux creates an artifical file-backing for anonymous pages using a RAM-based filesystem where each VMA is backed by a “file” in this filesystem.

-huxueshi : I think with this correct and clean perspective, we can shmem easily and use it correct misunderstandings of other parts.

 总结:
 1. 为了 tmpfs 建立的配套机制
 2. fallocate : hole